Sotilrac/traffic-signs/writeup.md

 ### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-13 traffic signs were extracted from browsing trhough the streets of Dusseldorf in Google Streetview.
+13 traffic signs were extracted from browsing through the streets of Dusseldorf in Google Street-view.

-The images were rezised and croped using Gimp.
+The images were resized and cropped using Gimp.

 ![Traffic Signs from Dusseldorf][image6]

-As shown in the visualization above, some of the images were purposefully chosen in a more challenging angle in order to test themodel's robustness.
+As shown in the visualization above, some of the images were purposefully chosen in a more challenging angle in order to test the model's robustness.

 The same preprocessing was applied to these images.